 Whenever we plan a vacation, the first two places that hit our minds first are hills or beaches.
 And when we zero on a hill station, the next big task is packing for the trip.
 We make lists of things to carry while travelling to hill station.
 And this is when “just in case” haunts our mind.
 It’s important to realise that even after packing every single thing that crosses our mind, there are things that we miss out.

-Before you explore the hills, let’s explore the things to carry while traveling to hill station
+List of things to carry while travelling to hill station

 The key is to pack smart!
 Think before you pack and you will agree that the below given travel packing tips are the only things you need while travelling to a hill station.